An Optimal Dividend Problem with Capital Injections over a Finite Horizon: Introduction

 The literature on the optimal dividend problem with capital injections is not as rich as that on the classical de Finetti's problem.
-In \cite{KulenkoSchmidli} the Authors study an optimal dividend problem with capital injections in which the surplus process is reflected at zero, and on $(0,\infty)$ evolves according to a classical Cram\'er-Lundberg risk model.
-In \cite{LOKKA2008954}, in absence of any interventions, the surplus process follows a Brownian motion with drift, whereas in the \cite{Ferrari17}, \cite{Yang} and \cite{Shreveetal} it evolves as a general one-dimensional diffusion.
-In all those papers the optimal dividend problem with capital injections is formulated as a singular stochastic control problem for a reflected process (i.e.\ a so-called ``reflected follower problem'') over an infinite time horizon.
-Given the stationarity of the setting, in those works it is shown that (a part a possible initial lump sum payment) it is optimal to pay just enough dividends in order to keep the surplus process in the interval $[0,b]$, for some constant $b>0$ endogenously determined.
+In Kulenko and Schmidli \cite{KulenkoSchmidli}, the authors study an optimal dividend problem with capital injections in which the surplus process is reflected at the origin, and on $(0,\infty)$ evolves according to a classical Cram\'er-Lundberg risk model.
+In Schmidli \cite{Schmidli2016}, an optimal dividend problem with capital injections and taxes in a diffusive setting is formulated and solved.
+In Lokka and Zervos \cite{LOKKA2008954} the shareholders can choose the capital injections' policy and, in absence of any interventions, the surplus process follows a Brownian motion with drift.
+Other works in which the surplus process evolves as a general one-dimensional diffusion are the ones by Ferrari \cite{Ferrari17}, Zhu and Yang \cite{Yang}, and Shreve et al.\ \cite{Shreveetal}.
+Optimal dividends and capital injections in a jump-diffusion setting are determined by Avanzi et al.\ in \cite{Avanzi2007}.
+In all those papers the optimal dividend problem with capital injections is formulated as a singular stochastic control problem over an infinite time horizon.
+Given the stationarity of the setting, in those works it is shown that (apart a possible initial lump sum payment) it is usually optimal to pay just enough dividends in order to keep the surplus process in the interval $[0,b]$, for some constant $b>0$ endogenously determined.

 In this paper we propose and solve, for the first time in the literature, an optimal dividend problem with capital injections over a finite time horizon $T\in(0,\infty)$.
 This horizon might be seen as a pre-specified future date at which the fund is liquidated.